cilium/cilium/Documentation/install/upgrade.rst

 -----------------------------------------------------

-When upgrading from one minor release to another minor release, for example 1.x to 1.y, it is recommended to first upgrade to the latest micro release of the currently running minor release.
+When upgrading from one minor release to another minor release, for example 1.x to 1.y, it is recommended to first upgrade to the latest micro release as documented in (:ref:`upgrade_micro`).
 This ensures that downgrading by rolling back on a failed minor release upgrade is always possible and seamless.

 Step 2: Upgrade the ConfigMap (Optional)